Jacbo1/Public-Starfall/SafeNet/README.md

 * `StringStream:readUInt24()` Reads an unsigned 24 bit int: 0 -> 16777215
 * `StringStream:writeMatrix(VMatrix)` Writes a VMatrix using doubles
 * `StringStream:readMatrix()` Reads a VMatrix
-* `StringStream:writeVector(Vector)` Writes a vector using doubles
+* `StringStream:writeVector(Vector)` Writes a vector using floats
-* `StringStream:readVector()` Reads a vector
+* `StringStream:readVector()` Reads a vector using floats
+* `StringStream:writeVectorDouble(Vector v)` Writes a vector using doubles
+* `StringStream:readVectorDouble()` Reads a vector using doubles
 * `StringStream:writeQuat(Quaternion)` Writes a quaternion using doubles
 * `StringStream:readQuat()` Reads a quaternion
 * `StringStream:writeType(any, callback or nil, maxQuota or nil)` Writes a table or datatype.
-Supported datatypes are 32 bit signed ints, doubles, booleans, tables, angles, vectors, colors, entities, players, strings, quaternions, vmatrices, holograms, vehicles, weapons, npcs, and p2m.
+Supported datatypes are 8, 16, 24, and 32 bit signed ints, doubles, booleans, tables, angles, vectors, colors, entities, players, strings, quaternions, vmatrices, holograms, vehicles, weapons, npcs, and p2m.
 If a callback is given, it will use a coroutine which will yield at the given max quota, or if that is nil, the minimum of quotaMax() * 0.75 and 0.004
 * `StringStream:readType(callback or nil, maxQuota or nil)` Reads a table or datatype.
 If a callback is given, it will use a coroutine which will yield at the given max quota, or if that is nil, the minimum of quotaMax() * 0.75 and 0.004

 ## safeNet.init() example